 Outside Your Home:

-Patios: While it is tempting to leave furniture outside during the winter, it is worth the time it takes to store your outdoor tables and chairs away.
+Patios: While it is tempting to leave furniture outside during the winter, it's worth the time it takes to store your outdoor tables and chairs away.
 Leaving them out will shorten their life span and you will find yourself replacing your set sooner rather than later.
 Clean them off well, store them in your basement or garage, and cover them to prevent any damage.

 Grill: If you are not planning to use your grill, be sure to store that away also.
 Take the time to clean the inside and the grates well, making sure to remove the grease and food remnants.
 Unplug the tank (tank must remain outside) and store the rest of the grill inside.
-If you are leaving the grill outside for the winter, be sure to place it close to your house or garage and cover it securely with the tank off.
+If you are leaving the grill outside for the winter, be sure to place it close to your house or garage and cover it securely with the tank disconnected.

 Drain Faucets and Hoses: Once the temperature starts to drop, you need to turn off ALL outside faucets and outdoor sprinkle systems.
 To do this, shut off ALL valves inside and open the outdoor faucets to completely drain the water within the pipes.
 Drain your hoses and store them inside during the winter to prevent cracks in the freezing temperatures.
-If you do have a sprinkler system, be sure to have that winterized also.
+If you have a sprinkler system, be sure to have that winterized also.

 Lawn Care: Normally people worry about their lawn care in the spring, however late summer and early fall is a perfect time to reseed any bare patches.
 It is also the perfect time to aerate and fertilize your lawn, cut the lawn shorter than you normally would, and mulch your flowerbeds to protect the roots from frost.